suvojit213/Suvojeet-Sengupta/README.md

-# Suno - Professional Singer Website
+# Suvojeet Sengupta - Professional Singer Website

 A modern, responsive website for a professional singer featuring YouTube videos, reels, and contact information.